 Competitors from more than 25 different nations train year-round.
 Athletes from a variety of different sporting backgrounds – everything from downhill skiing to mountain-biking – compete in ice cross downhill competitions, such as Red Bull Crashed Ice events and Riders Cup competitions.

-There will be five Riders Cup races on the calendar in 2017/18 as the high-speed sport continues to grow.
+There were six Riders Cup races on the calendar in 2017/18 as the high-speed sport continued to grow.

 Riders Cup 2017/18 Race Calendar: